 Creating booking types and resources

 Booking Types and Resources form the backbone of the Bookings module.
-You can customise your Bookings module to suit the types of bookings that your church receives and also define the various resources that can be allocated to a booking.
-Resources are often tangible items like a room, or a piece of equipment or a vehicle; but they can also be intangible resources like a named key holder or a even a person (e.g. if you take bookings for weddings, you might create a resource for your church's celebrants, from which you can assign them to each of your wedding bookings).
+You can customise the Bookings module to suit the different Types of bookings that your church receives and also define the various Resources that are allocated to each booking.
+Resources are often tangible items like a room, or a piece of equipment or a vehicle; but they can also be intangible resources like a named key holder or a even a person (e.g. if you take bookings for weddings or funerals, you might create a resource for each of your church's ministers - in this way you can then assign a minister to bookings).

 In this article